ProfessionalWiki/SemanticBundle/README.md

 ### Semantic Bundle 3.1.1 (2020-03-15)

-* Fixed compatibility with MediaWiki 1.31 (by preventing installation of Mermaid newer than 2.0.x)
+* Fixed compatibility with MediaWiki 1.31 (by preventing the installation of Mermaid newer than 2.0.x)

 ### Semantic Bundle 3.1.0 (2020-01-26)